 You can find a few solutions on the internet for quick post-shooting enlargements.
 The AI image Enlarger uses artificial intelligence and machine learning technology to enlarge any image.
 AI Image Enlarger keeps the quality of the image without pixelating it.

 Another big benefit of going for an internet-based solution is its free accessibility.
 You only need to upload your file onto the site.
-At the click of a button, you get an enlarged, non-pixelated photo.
+You get an enlarged, non-pixelated photo at the click of a button.

 4. How to Fix a Pixelated Image in Photoshop

-If you already have access to Adobe Photoshop, then allow us to help you learn to use it to fix pixelated pictures.
+If you already have access to Adobe Photoshop, let us help you learn to use it to fix pixelated pictures.
 Photoshop is also one of the best tools to increase image size without losing quality.
 The catch is you need to know how to navigate around it.

 Adobe Photoshop has a feature that allows you to sharpen an image.
 It won’t create as good a result as taking quality photos but it works in a jiffy.
 What you need to do is to open your image in Photoshop.
 It’s a good idea to copy the image on a separate later first and to zoom at 100%.